netosober/netosober.github.io/_posts/2014-07-16-emberjs-styling-wtih-bootstrap.markdown

 Code is available in [GitHub](https://github.com/netosober/ember-bootstrap/tree/bootstrap-css).

-## Add Boostrap Using bower with SASS
+## Add Bootstrap Using bower with SASS

 Before installing **Bootstrap** with SASS, our application needs to be setup to use SASS.
 We'll use the following command to add SASS compilation to our app: